facebook/create-react-app/docusaurus/docs/proxying-api-requests-in-development.md

 ```

 > **Note:** You do not need to import this file anywhere.
 It is automatically registered when you start the development server.

+> **Note:** If you are using a version prior to v1.x.x please do follow this documentation to proceed https://github.com/chimurai/http-proxy-middleware/tree/v0.21.0#readme.

 > **Note:** This file only supports Node's JavaScript syntax.
 Be sure to only use supported language features (i.e. no support for Flow, ES Modules, etc).